-Does happiness lead to health?
+Does happiness lead to better health?

 I recently read the book “The Blue Zones of Happiness” by Dan Buettner.
 He states that the link between happiness and health has been scientifically proven several times.
 I was fiercely nodding in agreement because as a Chief Happiness and Stress and Burnout Coach, I have been convinced for years that happiness and health go hand in hand.